juliuskrah/sc/Readme.md

 # Introduction

-`ai` is a cli application that makes it easy to interact with LLMs from various providers, including Ollama and OpenAI.
+`sc` is a cli application that makes it easy to interact with LLMs from multiple providers, including Ollama and OpenAI.

 <details>
 <summary><strong>Table of Contents</strong></summary>